kingaa/sbied/prep/preparation.md

 Please read the appropriate sections below, which give specific instructions for installing and testing the software we will be using.
 First follow the instructions for "all users", then those for your specific operating system (OS).

-**NB:** If you run into problems, send a note to kingaa@umich.edu with a detailed description of the problem you've encountered.
+**NB:** If you run into problems, send a note to kingaa.sismid@gmail.com with a detailed description of the problem you've encountered.
 In this message, be **certain** to include:

 - the operating system you’re running,
 - the version numbers of **R**, **Rstudio**, and **pomp** you’re attempting to install,
-- what command you've executed, and
+- what command(s) you've executed, and
 - what error messages you've received.

 In particular, it is often easiest to send a screenshot or transcript showing the commands you've entered and the error messages you've received.